-Courses 100 Freshman/Underclassmen: Intended primarily for freshmen, although upper-division students may take them if needed to complete degree requirements.
+Courses 100 Freshmen/Underclassmen: Intended primarily for freshmen, although upper-division students may take these courses if needed to complete degree requirements.

-Courses 200 Sophomore/Underclassmen: Intended primarily for sophomores.
+Courses 200 Sophomores/Underclassmen: Intended primarily for sophomores.
 These courses may have 100 or 200-level prerequisites.

 Courses 300 Juniors/Upperclassmen: Intended primarily for juniors.
 These courses may have extensive prerequisites or be limited to specific majors.